Richard Champion of Bristol: Manufacturer and politician

 Champion resorted to desperate measures to stay afloat.
 His shipments to America continued via Amsterdam, including one designed to place funds in America should it be necessary for Champion to call on them.
 In 1778 Champion also became ensnared with American spies in a prominent American Revolutionary scandal, the Silas Deane affair.
 In August of that year his financial position became untenable, and he handed assets to administrators voluntarily to avoid debtors' prison.
 Shortly after this it appears that Champion was disunited from the Quakers.
-Champion probably re-purchased the Bristol porcelain factory with the help of friends, and he set about selling off the stock, the final act being the Christie's auction in February 1780.
+One positive effect of the administration arrangements was that by avoiding bankruptcy Champions apprentices were able to achieve an orderly end to their apprenticeships.
+Notably, the most talented of these, Henry Bone, commenced his remarkable career in London as a portrait enameler.
+In 1779 Champion probably re-purchased the Bristol porcelain factory with the help of friends, and he set about selling off the stock, the final act being the Christie's auction in February 1780.

 Champion went to Staffordshire in 1781 with the hope of selling the patent without much success, though an agreement was signed with ten local potteries.
 The patent required that materials were purchased through the Cookworthy estate, with 100 percent mark up.

 In 1783 Champion was appointed as Deputy Paymaster to the Forces, a role offered to him by the Paymaster, Edmund Burke.
 This role was short lived because of a change in administration, but a second change resulted in the same team being re-appointed in 1784.
 The re-appointment was embroiled in controversy for Burke since two accountants in his office had been indicted for fraud.
 One committed suicide and both Champion and Burke had provided character references for the second, Charles Bembridge, who was then sent for trial and convicted.
 It emerged that Champion, who was about to emigrate to America, had borrowed money from Bembridge and this embarrassment ended his friendship with Burke.